mlmaskey/pestModel/README.md

 ### Required  files

 The model follder one needz to create one folder for data set, named `DATE` and a list of locations or points of interest with the name `ListLocations.csv.` This file includes `Points ID`, `County`, `Latitude`, `Longitude`, `County.1.` The main file is the `runModel.R`  that needs to be open under the R-GUI environment to run the model.
+This file may require to modify the statistics of analysis, for instance, `Stat`=`MEDIAN.`

 ## Scripts

 Before running the model, the essential scripts are `function4GDD.R` and `modelNOW.R.` The former scrriptfile includes all the routineds neceaasry to run the model and some of them could be used for post processing as well.
-The later one is the main rouutine for pest model.
+The later one is the main routine for the pest model.

+## Output
+This program creates the output folder `Output` under which it generates the sequence of files as per locations listed on `ListLocations.csv.` First, it generates the time series of GDD and accumulated GDD in file `[RCPNAME]Year.csv` under the folder named  `[CROPNAME]/[SITENAME]` together with time series plot under the same folder.
+These `csv` files can be used for post processing.
+It also generates a set of `csv` files for each genation and each crop under [CROPNAME]/Statistics/[#SITENAME][RECPBAME[Date,csv.`